 - If you want breakfast be sure you’ve had something by the time we meet.
 The hotel will have continental breakfast available.

-- Meet at 6:30 am in the hotel lobby.
+- TBA, but typically we meet at 6:30 am in the hotel lobby.
 Brief introductions.

 - Proceed to the state park about 10-15 minutes away and drive the park roads in search of songbirds until light gets harsh around 10:30am

 - 11:30 -1pm lunch – show and tell.
 I encourage everyone to bring some prints or a laptop with your work to talk about if you like.

 - Slideshow while we wait for food at lunch

 - break/on our own for a couple hours if it’s sunny.
 Otherwise we’ll keep shooting.